crinaldi44/Hourly-Client/README.md

         }
     }

+Generally, API requests are designed to be called sequentially and at the "Page" level.
+Forms are provided with an onSubmit method, which takes the object to be added as a parameter.
+This allows for less space to be consumed by having to instantiate an API controller instance multiple times.

 ## Material-UI
 This project is wrapped in a React.js-based component library known as Material-UI (renamed as MUI).
 The library hosts hundreds of components that you may leverage when building an interface.
 Please note that when importing